 Sanctum Review (TL;DR)

 Sanctum is a mixture of dungeon-crawler and dice board game.
 It’s inspired by Hack-N-Slash PC game mechanics and manages to capture a lot of the same feel.

 The combat system is very quick and streamlined, and each character has unique abilities and skills.

 The core mechanics of the game offer rapid combat that doesn’t get weighed down with too many stats and numbers but still feels complex enough to be challenging.
 Sanctum has created very fun equipment and a leveling system that fits in perfectly with its theme and gameplay.

 It’s always fascinating to see when a game grabs onto a theme or inspiration and really runs with it.
 It can really go either way.
 Either they do the inspiration justice or they completely miss.

 Sanctum takes a very digital concept, the Hack and Slash, and reinvents it in an analog format.
 That’s a pretty big leap conceptually but what’s most impressive is that it actually feels right.
 You’ll be running your way through the board, beating up baddies, and turning them into loot along the way.
 The more bad guys you kill on the way, the stronger you’ll be by the endgame.

 Combat is also done in a really clever way.
 It’s done extremely quickly through dice mechanics but it’s not at all dependent upon the RNG Gods.
 Equipment, levels, and abilities all play an important factor in the final outcome of the dice.
 It’s also very quick to smash through a combat phase and keep on moving with the game once you’re familiar with everything.

 Have you tried Sanctum?
-We’d love to hear your thoughts!
+We’d love to hear your thoughts on our Sanctum review!
 Drop a comment below and let us have it.